Bitcoin Mining vs. Buying Bitcoin: Which Is the Better Investment?

 Bitcoin mining is the process of securing the Bitcoin network using specialized hardware.
 Miners earn newly created Bitcoin as a reward for this work.
 When the cost to mine a Bitcoin is lower than its market price, the operation is profitable, and the investor is effectively acquiring BTC at a discount.

 This is a fundamentally different approach than buying Bitcoin on an exchange.
 Instead of paying spot price, you're investing in the infrastructure that produces it.
+For a detailed comparison, see our breakdown of mining vs. buying Bitcoin.

 The timing matters.
 In early 2026, several factors are converging: